-School governance is a great opportunity to make a difference in a setting outside of your own education role, as well as a fantastic development opportunity for education professionals.
+School governance is a great opportunity for education professionals to make a difference in a setting outside of the day job, as well as a fantastic development opportunity.
 By contributing your experience and expertise, you will provide effective support and challenge to a local school, and your place of work will benefit from the insight and skills you develop.

 Rupinder Sandhu, lecturer and school governor, spoke to us about why she decided to get involved in governing at a primary school, how her background in education has helped her in the role, and the personal benefits she has experienced.